 1940: France formally surrenders to Nazi Germany.

-1940: As Churchill works to transfer the eleven battalions of Regular British troops from Palestine back to England so that they help defend the British Isles against the pending Nazi invasion, he writes to the Secretary of State for Colonies, Lord Lloyd, asking “what weapons and organization the Jews have for self-defense.”
+1940: As Churchill worked to transfer the eleven battalions of Regular British troops from Palestine back to England so that they can help defend the British Isles against the pending Nazi invasion, he wrote to the Secretary of State for Colonies, Lord Lloyd, asking “what weapons and organization the Jews have for self-defense.”
 Churchill wants to arm the Jews so they can protect themselves against Arab attackers.
 Lloyd opposes the arming of the Jews and would rather have the British troops remain.

 1941 (30th of Sivan, 5701): Rosh Chodesh Tammuz